|

 some feedback:

-LOT of work has gone into organising the trial, and we ALWAYS
+Please remember a LOT of work has gone into organising the trial, and we ALWAYS

 appreciate some feedback in terms of the organisation, section